TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 ## Broader Implications

 The implementation of the greenhouse sensor network will have several economic and operational impacts:
+Pros
+- Food Security and Supply Chain Efficiency: Increased efficiency in greenhouse operations could lead to higher crop yields and more reliable production cycles.
+This has implications for local food security, reducing dependency on imports and strengthening regional food systems.
+- Technology Advancement and Knowledge Sharing: The adoption of advanced monitoring systems could drive innovation in agricultural technology, potentially leading to knowledge-sharing initiatives or influencing policy decisions regarding sustainable farming practices.
+- Economic Growth and Workforce Evolution: While automation reduces manual labor in certain areas, it also creates new opportunities in agricultural technology, data analytics, and system maintenance, fostering a shift in the skills required for future agricultural workforces.
+Pros/Cons
 - Energy Consumption: While the system requires power to operate, implementing sleep modes on certain sensors and cameras will help reduce overall power consumption, making the system more energy efficient.
 - Infrastructure Impact: The addition of wiring and sensors within the greenhouse may lead to unexpected interactions with the environment, such as interference with plant growth, maintenance challenges, or potential disruptions in greenhouse operations.
 - Long-Term Cost Considerations: While the system may increase initial power usage, optimizing energy efficiency and automating data collection could lead to long-term savings by improving resource management and reducing manual labor.

 These broader implications highlight the importance of balancing power efficiency, system integration, and long-term sustainability for effective greenhouse monitoring.

 ## References